 12. Use a pro tool to handle your accounting and bookkeeping

 If you’d rather handle any accounting/bookkeeping by yourself, get software to help (check out this list of accounting software tools to find one that is right for you).
 It’s so much easier to handle your finances this way and not to mention you can automate a lot of your tasks (like adding your bills automatically to the system, automatically sending invoices to clients, and so on).

 My accounting software is probably one of my most important tools – and one of the tools that I rely on the most and a productivity hack that has saved me a lot of time and headaches.

 Why post each update in real time when you can just get it over with, in minutes?
 You just need to come up with all the content in one go and then easily schedule the updates – it will save you quite a bit of time.

 14. Use evergreen queues for repeat sharing on social media

-Another way to save time on social media is to use evergreen queues – preferably, with categories.
+Another productivity hack to save time with social media marketing is to use evergreen queues – preferably, with categories.
 There aren’t that many tools that do this – Agorapulse is a good one – but it’s an amazing time-saver.